-In fact, some countries have such lax “regulations” their foods and source ingredients have been “blacklisted” by the pet parent community.
+In fact, some countries have such lax “regulations,” their pet foods and source ingredients have been “blacklisted.”

 We've gone through every possible document available on the pet food manufacturing regulations and standards to see who cares about the safety and quality of dog foods and cat foods the most.

 - Europe (strict)

 This may not be a surprise to most of you to see China at the bottom.

 But what we did find surprising is how closely Canada's pet food manufacturing practices resemble the looseness of those in China rather than the USA.